 1- Rethink your sales math

 To do this, I go back to my sales math.
 You need to know how many phone calls and emails you’ll need to send to a new prospect to get a meeting with them.
 And then, how many meetings does it take to get to a deal?
 Then, how many deals until you get to goal?
 That’s your sales math: your call-to-close ratio.
-Knowing this will help keep you focused during the summer months.
+Make sure you consider that with the events of the last few months, this ratio may have changed.
+Knowing this ratio will help keep you focused during the summer months.

 2 – Understand that persistence is the catalyst for luck

 I’ve heard people say, “The more you golf, the luckier you get.”
 Well, you know what?
-The more calls you make, the more emails you send, typically that’s the catalyst for sales luck.
-In my book I’m working on, “Sales Trifecta,” I suggest finding success when operating on patterns of three.
-I also stress the power of three in all my ad sales training efforts.
-So I’m reaching out to people—by voicemail, by email—every three business days.
+The more calls you make, the more emails you send.
+Typically, that’s the catalyst for sales luck.
+I stress the power of three in all my ad sales training efforts.
+So I’m reaching out to people—by voicemail, by email every three business days.
 This pattern of three works, and I use it in my approach to persistence.

 3 – Focus on value-based selling